 Writers have objected as to why Akshay Kumar was necessary in the movie.
 Why not just a female team.
 I did not like this objection.
 There were men in the original team.
 Obviously.
 His character does not take any credit from the women characters.
 In fact, he does not have any ideas at all!!
 It is the women who give the ideas.
 For a commercial movie, stardom matters and his fan following has definitely helped.

 Vidya Balan was brilliant.
-I liked Dilip Tahil too as the NRI NASA snob. and Nithya Menon.
+I liked Dilip Tahil too as the NRI NASA snob and Nithya Menon.
 Kirti Kulhari seemed to be carrying on her role from Pink.
 No novelty.
 But the last time I saw her was in Four more shots so this was still way better!
 Sharman Joshi’s character was too stupid to be believable.
-Sonakshi Sharma got an opportunity to be the ‘modern’ one here, a change from her other movies.
+Sonakshi Sinha got an opportunity to be the ‘modern’ one here, a change from her other movies.
 I felt like Tapsee towards the second half of the movie had forgotten that she is supposed to be a timid, traditional, fragile little thing and was acting completely ‘normal’.

 In her opening scene, Tapsee accidentally grabs the crotch of the male driver teaching her how to drive.
 This scene was supposed to be funny.
 It was gross and I wish they realized this.